raymonostr/nip57-server/README.md

 ![image info](./doc/nip57s-components.png)

-> :warning: **This is Work In Progress**: It's not ready to be used by non-techs.
-Comment: I am used to code in C++ or
-> Java, my Python may be bumpy sometimes...
+> :warning: **This is As-Is**: It worked from 9/23 till 4/24 without bugs.
+Now it's not maintained in this repo anymore, may or may not work.
+I dev it at another place to be a zap-bank.

 ## NIP-57 protocol flow
 The protocol is documented in Nostr [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) - my implementation